MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 -	**Insights around your overall customer base**: Exploring left to right, those insights include:
     - **Top Selling Products**: Shows your three top selling products by monetary value or by unit volume.
     - **Median Lifetime Spend (ML-powered)**: Whether it’s marketing, sales, support or other function, CLTS is one of the most comprehensive and actionable indicators of your business viability as it captures the customer value across all it’s journey phases. **Possible Usage:** Getting a sense for your overall business health before zooming into it’s major effectors through segmentations and other indicators
-    - **Highest Interests of your Customer Base**: This insight type was explained within the Enrichment section.
-Note, however, that while the power BI report shows the top ten interests of each of your customers, the homepage shows the top **three** interests for your **aggragated customer base.**
+    - **Highest Interests and most preferred Brands of your Customer Base**: Thess insights were explained within the Enrichment section.
+Note, however, that while the power BI report shows the top ten interests and brands for each of your customers profile types, the homepage shows the top **three** interests and brands of your **aggragated customer base.**
-    - **Brands which your customer base has highest affinity for**: Same distinction between the Power BI report and the homepage holds here too.

 ()